 - llama-agents, an async-first framework for building, iterating, and productionizing multi-agent systems.

-- Llama 3.1 70B Model, an industry-leading open-weight language model with 70 billion parameters, served using vLLM with AMD ROCm optimizations.
+- Llama 3.1 70B Model, an industry-leading open-weight language model with 70 billion parameters.

 - LlamaIndex, a popular open-source retrieval augmented generation framework.

-- bge-large-en embeddings model, one of the top ranked text embeddings models running with Hugging Face APIs.
+- bge-large-en embeddings model, one of the top ranked text embeddings models.

 - MilvusDB, an open-source vector database with high performance embedding and similarity search.